 Want any evidence this is how passive perception actually works from an expert?

 How about from Head Rules Master of Dungeons & Dragons Fifth Edition, Jeremy Crawford?

-How to Figure Out Passive Perception
+How to Calculate Passive Perception (Passive Wisdom) Checks in 5E

 The formula for passive perception IF THE PLAYER IS PROFICIENT IN PERCEPTION